iwanders/pico2w_thing_91c27/firmware/README.md

 In the future, we could consider a single partition with static data, seems `picotool load` can write to arbitrary addresses.
 We can write all metadata/files into a single data partition with some 'file' header and then just iterate over those after obtaining the partition table to find the correct partition.

+## Commisioning / AHK / Matter
+Apple homekit either uses BLE or it uses WiFi, it doesn't facilitate providing wifi passwords easily.

+Matter uses ble for setup, then switches to wifi.

+There is a project [rs-matter](https://github.com/project-chip/rs-matter) that implements the spec in Rust, one of its devs has an [integration with embassy](https://github.com/ivmarkov/rs-matter-embassy) that appears to make this all pretty simple.
+The official sdk for matter is [here](https://github.com/project-chip/connectedhomeip) from the looks of it.

+That does seem a LOT more daunting than just mocking an Apple Homekit Accessory though, if I just want to control a few switches and read some values.